 Manufacturing plastic parts requires choosing the right 3d printing vs injection molding approach.
 Subsequently, understanding cost differences helps businesses make informed decisions.
-Moreover, both additive manufacturing et injection moulding offer distinct advantages depending on production requirements.
+Moreover, both fabrication additive et injection moulding offer distinct advantages depending on production requirements.

 Understanding 3D Printing Technology